February 24, 2017

 At Market Logic, we make sure you can always add additional dimensions at any time, and whenever your analytics questions require it.
 Our platform ensures that you don’t have to re-import data because the dimensions are flexible and can be easily changed.

 Technically speaking, schema-on-read platforms have been around for quite some time and their success has revolutionized the way we do business analytics today.
-From a business perspective, however, schema-on-read solutions are sold to IT services as a generic solution for any business line or functions.
+From a business perspective, however, schema-on-read solutions are sold to IT services as a generic solution for any business line or function.

 As a consequence, they lack the flexibility marketers need to get meaningful insights from the data – fast answers simply aren’t enough when the questions are changing.